He predicted the dark side of the Internet 30 years ago. Why did no one listen?

 Twenty years later, a debate is raging in the U.S. over the use of facial recognition technology by law enforcement and immigration officials and some states have begun to ban the technology in public places.
 Despite outcry, it may be too late to curtail the proliferation of the technology.
 China, as Agre predicted, has already begun employing it on a mass scale, allowing an unprecedented level of surveillance by the Communist Party.

 Agre brought his work into the mainstream with an Internet mailing list called the Red Rock Eater News Service, named after a joke in Bennett Cerf’s Book of Riddles.
-It’s considered one of the first “blogs.”
+It’s considered an early example of what would eventually become blogs.

 Agre was also, at times, deeply frustrated with the limitations of his work, which was so far ahead of its time that it went unheeded until 25 years later.
 “He felt that people didn’t get what he was saying.
 He was writing for an audience of the benighted and the benighted were unable to understand what he was saying,” Bowker said.